 The Gilbert & Sullivan Very Light Opera Company welcomes those interested in playing in our orchestra.

 Each production has a pool of about 60 orchestra musicians.
-Currently, 33 musicians play for a performance.
+Currently, over 30 musicians play for a performance.
 Some orchestra members play for every performance; others choose to be scheduled or to substitute for only a portion of a production’s run.

 The orchestra uses standard instrumentation, including Violin, Viola, Cello, Double Bass, Flute, Clarinet, Oboe, French Horn, Bassoon, Trumpet, Trombone and Percussion.